yonacwy/bible_parser_flutter/README.md

 ### Prerequisites

 - Flutter SDK
-- A Bible XML file in one of the supported formats (USFX, OSIS, ZXBML)
+- A Bible XML file in one of the supported formats (USFX, OSIS, ZEFANIA)

 ## Usage